 The Master of Environmental Science and Management (MESM) program is a two-year* professional degree program designed for individuals who plan to enter or re-enter the workforce upon graduation.
 The program focuses on application and problem-solving and has three parts: the first-year core curriculum, the second-year work in one of seven Specializations, and the Group Project or Eco-Entrepreneurship Project.

-*It is possible to take more than two years to complete the program if work or personal factors make it impossible for a student to participate in a full-time (or more) program.
+*It is possible to complete the program in three years if work or personal factors make it impossible for a student to participate in a full-time program.
 Students must pay full fees, GSHIP, and tuition (if applicable) each quarter they are enrolled, no matter how many units are taken.
-Students interested in the possibility of a three-year schedule should let the admissions/student affairs office know as soon as possible.
-View a potential three-year schedule.
+Students interested in the possibility of a three-year schedule can learn more about it by emailing email@example.com.

 The Bren School MESM degree requires students to complete a core curriculum that provides solid foundation in coupled human and environmental systems.
 Students become conversant in the language, knowledge, techniques, and methodologies of various disciplines while developing general analytical skills, problem-solving abilities, and the adaptability that is indispensable to professional success.
 Our objective is to provide a foundation of multidisciplinary knowledge plus quantitative and analytical skills that will enable students to interpret, design, communicate, and implement policy and management solutions.
 Students normally complete the core courses during the first year of study; the courses are designed to accommodate varying levels of knowledge.